ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 no longer in question

+- After athletic contests in which major titles have been at stake, it is common for the audience to lift the winners to their shoulders, marching them about as if they were helpless—in the sharpest possible contrast to the physical skill and energy they have just displayed.

 - Consumption is an activity so different from gainful labor that it shows itself in the mode of leisure, even indolence.
 We display the success of what we have done by not having to do anything.
 The more